FOREX -Aussie sinks after low inflation, German PMI helps euro

 The Aussie has been gaining steadily against the other major

-currencies since a turn in the rhetoric of its central bank.
-The
+currencies since a turn in the rhetoric of its central bank in

 "The weak CPI number does make it easy for the Reserve Bank